 The goal is not to recreate the traditional school setting, but rather to provide an experience that engages your child and fosters reflection and retention of their current knowledge.

-- Set a schedule that meets the needs of your household; particularly, if you are a working parent.
+- Set a schedule that meets the needs of your household.
+Try some of these tips for homeschooling while working from home.

 - Be open to the fact that not all days and or lessons will go well.
 Be kind to yourself.
 You are not striving for perfection.